MetaMask/metamask-docs/snaps/how-to/design-a-snap.md

 ---
 description: Learn about best practices for creating Snap installation flows.
-sidebar_position: 5
+sidebar_position: 1
 toc_max_heading_level: 2
 ---

-# Snaps design guidelines
+# Design a Snap

 This page outlines guiding principles for designers, developers, builders, and writers to create Snap installation flows that are accessible to all users.